gatsbyjs/gatsby/docs/blog/2018-05-31-open-sourcing-gatsby-workshops/index.md

 author: "Shannon Soper"
 ---

-# When we started hosting workshops & why we're sharing

-In April and May, we hosted 2-day Gatsby workshops in both San Francisco and NYC and met a lot of awesome developers.
-In this blogpost, we want to share what we learned and resources you can use to host your own Gatsby workshop.
-A big thank you to Ryan Florence for organizing the workshop logistics; check out his website at [workshop.me](https://workshop.me/).
+In April and May, we hosted 2-day Gatsby workshops in both San Francisco and NYC and want to share what we learned and resources you can use to host your own Gatsby workshops.
+A big thank you to all the developers who came to these workshops, and another big thank you to Ryan Florence for organizing the workshop logistics; check out his company's website at [workshop.me](https://workshop.me/).
 Ryan has been an awesome supporter of Gatsby and a longtime fan, so yes, the workshop.me site is built on Gatsby :).

 # What we learned in the first few workshops